allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 layout: post
 title: How to facilitate EventStorming workshop
 author: [krzysztof.przychodzki]
-tags: [tech, communication]
+tags: [eventstorming, tech, communication]
 ---

 ## Goal of this article

-The goal of this article is to present the technique and its possibilities.
+With this article, I would like to introduce you to EventStorming and explain to you how to get started.
 I am not discovering anything new, just gathering available knowledge in one place.
 What I will try to show is a few tips on how to conduct and facilitate EventStorming workshops.

 # Guide to Big Picture EventStorming

 ## Introducing EventStorming

 In 2013 Alberto Brandolini posted an [article](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) about a new workshop format for quickly exploring complex business domains.
-It was warmly welcomed by the DDD community In 2015, [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described Event Storming as *worthy of attention* and three years later as *a recommended method* for business domain modeling in information systems. the [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) EventStorming has been indicated as *worthy of attention* and three years later is *a recommended method* for business domain modelling in information systems.
+It was warmly welcomed by the DDD community.
+In 2015, [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described EventStorming as *worthy of attention* and three years later as *a recommended method* for business domain modeling in information systems.

 During the years a lot has changed, the technique has developed and matured but the main idea remained the same:
-> *Event Storming is a flexible workshop format that allows a massive collaborative exploration of complex domains (...)
+> *EventStorming is a flexible workshop format that allows a massive collaborative exploration of complex domains (...)
 > where software and business practitioners are building together a behavioural model of the whole business line.*

-Above definition is from Alberto Brandolini’s
-The above definition is from Alberto Brandolini's *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)*, to which I will be referring in this article. article.
+The above definition is from Alberto Brandolini's *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)*, to which I will be referring in this article.

 ## Building blocks

 I focus here on the main building blocks without going into details.
-A comprehensive description can be found in the book mentioned earlier. book I mentioned earlier.
+A comprehensive description can be found in the book mentioned earlier.

 ### Invite the right people - business, UX, IT